adamwwilkinson/Obsidian-Vault/Electronic Materials and Devices/Quantum Mechanics.md

 The probability flux density is
 $$J = \vert A \vert ^2 \frac {\hbar k} m$$

 Where $A$ is the amplitude of the free particle wave-function.
 The units are $J$ probability per unit area.
+The second term on the right-hand side is velocity.